-A document given to the trial subject which contains an explanation of the trial subject's rights, the purpose and nature of the trial and procedures to be used therein and any associated risks and disadvantages, and which is signed by the giver and recipient of the consent.
+A document given to the trial subject which contains an explanation of the trial subject's rights, the purpose and nature of the trial and procedures to be used therein and any associated risks and disadvantages, and which is signed by the giver and recipient of the consent (further information in the Medical Research Decree 986/1999, 313/2004).
 The document may be independent or comprise the trial subject information leaflet (or patient information leaflet) and consent form.